Akuboja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *Project of Shell project*
 1. Script that print hello world
-2. Script thta print confused emoji
+2. Script that print confused emoji
+3. Script that print the content of a file